American Forces Network Diego Garcia Castaway with Chaps Radio Show

 Lt.
 Cmdr.
-Stephen Brown, Chaplain of U.S. Navy Support Facility Diego Garcia, speaks on his weekly radio show at American Forces Network Diego Garcia May 16, 2023.
-This episode’s discussion included lessons, and what makes a good lesson versus a bad lesson, and if today’s modern age has made us blind to mistakes in the past.
+Stephen Brown, Chaplain of U.S. Navy Support Facility Diego Garcia, speaks on his weekly radio show at American Forces Network Diego Garcia May 23, 2023.
+This episode’s discussion included desire, spiritual hunger and forgiveness.

 |Date Taken: